quicwg/ops-drafts/draft-ietf-quic-manageability.md

 protocol measurability laid out in {{IPIM}}.

-Note that this measurement, as with passive RTT measurement for TCP, includes any transport protocol delay (e.g., delayed sending of acknowledgments) and/or application layer delay (e.g., waiting for a response to be generated).
+Note that this measurement, as with passive RTT measurement for TCP, includes all transport protocol delay (e.g., delayed sending of acknowledgments) and/or application layer delay (e.g., waiting for a response to be generated).
 It therefore provides devices on path a good instantaneous estimate of the RTT as experienced by the application.